lunardao/okr/README.md

 # Objectives & Key Results - March 2023

-*This is a proposal.
-The final version will be an outcome of the community meeting: Monday, March 13th, 18:00 UTC, [ircd](https://wiki.lunardao.net/ircd.html)*

 Objective to **LAUNCH LUNARDAO SUCCESSFULLY**, by April 3rd (if not defined otherwise), measured by the following Key Results:

 ## Top Organizational OKRs